piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Seed is the first significant infusion of capital into the company.
 Currently, this infusion comes when the founders can demonstrate that their concept or prototype has potential in a specific market.
 This capital provides the runway to take the product to that market and establish traction and, hopefully, revenue.

 Seed funding often comes post-Accelerator.
 Investors in Seed rounds include Angels, Angel Groups, Syndicates, and Micro VCs.
 Traditional VCs may also choose to participate in these rounds.
+Again, previous investors with pro rata rights — like an Accelerator — may also "re-up" in this round.

 This is longer term capital designed to fuel company growth, rather than just keeping the company alive.